Cincinnati Children’s Ranked No. 4 Pulmonology Program in U.S.

-- Asthma Center physicians are studying a number of new biologic agents that may help prevent asthma from developing and others that will provide more personalized, effective treatment.
+- Asthma Center physicians are studying several new biologic agents that may help prevent asthma from developing and others that will provide more personalized, effective treatment.

 - Researchers are working to better understand why difficult-to-treat asthma occurs more frequently among children in inner cities, how it could be prevented, how to improve care and how to remove barriers to care.

-- Our Rare Lung Disease program offers expert care in diagnosing and managing the rarest types of lung disease to help improve your child’s quality of life.
+- Our Rare Lung Diseases Program offers expert care in diagnosing and managing the rarest types of lung disease to help improve your child’s quality of life.